-While the other deck maintenance tips we’ve given so far have been tips for every summer, these next couple are not.
+While the other deck we’ve given so far have been tips for every summer, these next couple are not.
 If your deck was professionally stained then it needs to be re-stained about every 3 to 4 years.

 Whereas sealed decks need to be resealed every 1 to 2 years.
 Staining and sealing help prevent water damage and work against damage from the sun.
 Composite decks however don’t need to be stained or sealed, only washed with warm soapy water once to twice a year.

 If you’ve had your deck for a long time or maybe it’s just losing its luster, then it might be time to paint it again.
 Not to mention painted wood generally lasts longer than sealed wood because paint tends to offer more UV protection.